 Rob Watkins – Principal

-Together we will build a fun, safe and caring school that promotes the joy of learning, high personal achievement, respect for individual differences, dignity for all and equal opportunities by eliminating discrimination.
+Together we will build a fun, safe and caring school that promotes our motto ‘Let’s show what we can do’, high personal achievement, respect for individual differences, dignity for all and equal opportunities by eliminating discrimination.

 Carew is an amazing school for our son, he now shines academically and his social skills are outstanding since being part of Carew.
 Most of all they understand his needs and support him daily.

 Carew Academy’s Sports Day is often one of the biggest events of the year where all students come together to celebrate our amazing athletes.
 This year, we held our Sports Day slightly differently by doing activities with the children who …

 We are delighted to have been nominated by a member of our local community as one of Wallington and Carshalton’s Unsung Heroes.
 Our local MP, Elliot Colburn, has been running an Unsung Hero campaign during the current COVID-19 climate to …